ava-labs/avalanche-docs/docs/quickstart/sending-transactions-with-dynamic-fees-using-javascript.md

 ## Function for Estimating Max Fee and Max Priority Fee

 The function `calcFeeData()` estimates the max fee and max priority fee per gas according to network activity using the C-Chain APIs.
-This function returns max fee and max priority fee per gas in units of `nAVAX` or `gwei` (1 AVAX = 10^9 gWei).
+This function returns max fee and max priority fee per gas in units of `nAVAX` or `gwei` (1 AVAX = 10^9 gwei).

 ```javascript
 // Function to estimate max fee and max priority fee